 "Persistent soreness upon pressure on the palm of my hand.
-What should I do?
+What should I do?"

 Hi there.
 I have had a nagging soreness in the palm of my hand whenever I apply significant pressure (doing push-ups, for instance).
 I do apply stress on my palm (push ups and pull ups) fairly regularly, but do not recall any particular traumatic.
 The pain is significant, but not overwhelming--I could just barely tolerate it when doing push ups--and non-existent when there is no pressure on my palm.
 It has lingered for over a month now, and am wondering if I ought to get it checked out?

 Damage to the bones such as a fracture due to a traumatic event or overuse can result in chronic pain in this region.
 Additionally, damage to the joints within the palm of the hand, which include the carpus (wrist) and metacarpophalangeal joint can result in pain as well.
 Damage to the joint typically involves stretching or tearing of the joint ligaments, resulting in inflammation and tenderness that can be exacerbated by stretching or pressure on the tissues.
 Finally, the muscles and overlying soft tissues, if pulled or injured, can also be a source of pain in this area.
 Given your continued symptoms, I recommend you see a doctor to have the appropriate workup to find the cause of your pain.
 This will include a physical examination, and possibly x-rays to rule out fracture, dislocation or foreign body.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.